 Here, everything changes.

-saving a recipe must be fast;
+saving a recipe should be fast;

 mobile usage matters;

-the cooking experience matters;
+the cooking experience is important;

 ingredient readability is a priority;

-For a Study App
+For a study app

 /goal Build a study app designed for students who revise in short sessions between classes, with instant note access, distraction-free reading and extremely fast loading times.

-For a Photographer Portfolio
+For a photographer portfolio

 /goal Build a portfolio website for photographers where images should always feel immersive, fullscreen and smooth even on slower connections.

-Codex understands that the visual experience is central, but that it should not come at the expense of performance.
+This goal gives a clear direction: the visual experience is central, but it should not destroy performance.

-For a Recipe Platform
+For a recipe platform

 /goal Build a recipe platform where users can save recipes in under 10 seconds, quickly switch between mobile cooking mode and desktop browsing, and always keep ingredient lists readable while cooking.